Atelier Sizhou's sports bridge in Chengdu evinces the tail of a Chinese dragon

 Nicknamed ‘The Fan’, the stadium form is a reference to the traditional Chinese folding fan.
 Designed by German studio, Glöckner Architekten GmbH, the National Indoor Stadium will share hosting duties for the ice hockey competition at the 2022 Olympics with Wukesong Sports Centre.

-Officially known as the Cadillac Center, the venue hosted the basketball tournament at the 2008 Olympics, and has since been used as a multipurpose arena for sports and other activities.
+Officially known as the Cadillac Center, the venue hosted the basketball tournament at the 2008 Olympics and has since been used as a multipurpose arena for sports and other activities.
 This year it will serve as the main indoor venue for ice hockey.

-The oldest of all the stadiums, the arena was built in 1968, and is where the infamous table tennis matches between China and the United States were staged as part of the ping pong diplomacy exchange program in 1971.
+The oldest of all the stadiums, the arena was built in 1968 and is where the infamous table tennis matches between China and the United States were staged as part of the ping pong diplomacy exchange program in 1971.
 The Capital Indoor Stadium will host the figure skating and short track speed skating competitions.

 Much like all the preceding stadiums, the National Speed Skating Oval is more commonly referred to as ‘The Ice Ribbon’.
 It is the only new stadium to be built on the Beijing Olympic Green.
-Designed by global architectural and design practice Populous and the Beijing Institute of Architectural Design, it will host the speed skating competition at Beijing 2022.
+Designed by global architectural and design practice Populous and the Beijing Institute of Architectural Design, it will host the speed skating competition in Beijing in 2022.

 Another new structure is the Big Air Shougang, lit up at Shougang Park, and has perhaps the most unique building profiles.
 Built on a former steel mill site, the stadium shares a skyline with four industrial cooling towers.
-It is also the world's first permanent venue for Big Air and will stage the freestyle skiing and snowboard Big Air competitions at the Games.
+It is also the world's first permanent venue for Big Air and will stage the freestyle skiing and snowboarding Big Air competitions at the Games.
 As part of the Olympics legacy and sustainable format, the venue will continue to be used for a variety of different purposes including other sports competitions and athlete training, as well as cultural events.

 Don’t have an account?

-Sign UpOr you can join with
+Sign upOr you can sign in with

-LoginOr you can join with
+Sign inOr you can sign up with

 Tap on things that interests you.